Student Research Projects at the CORR Lab

 DPT students in the T32 program having been under mentorship of Neena Sharma: Jackie Vaughan, 2018; Andrew Doyle, 2018; Emily Gundy, 2014; Christian Busch, 2013; Brianna Cowley, 2012; Patrick Gorman, 2011; Angela Lentz, 2010.

 Past Student Research Projects

 Project title: Phenotyping Chronic Low Back Pain Patients with Central Sensitization

 The aims of this study were to capture characteristics of people with chronic low back pain who also represented symptoms of central sensitization, and sub-grouped them from the entire population with chronic low back pain.

 Title: Neuromuscular control following spinal manual therapy

 There is a wide variability in quantifying grades of spinal mobilization.
-The objective of this study is to develop a new method to quantify spinal mobilization.
-The second aim of this study is to examine neuromuscular effects of manual therapy.
+The objective of this study was to develop a new method to quantify spinal mobilization.
+The second aim of this study was to examine neuromuscular effects of manual therapy.

 Zaid Mansour (mentor: Neena Sharma)

 Title: Brain Volume in Chronic Low Back Pain